kishanpatel789/recipe_book/README.md

 A Django project to keep your favorite recipes.

-Recipe Book stores your family recipes for easy access, without the bloat of ads and popups on other recipe sites.
-The design is intentionally minimal to get you to what you want: the recipe.
+Recipe Book stores your family recipes for easy access, without the bloat of ads and popups.
+The design is intentionally minimal to give you what you want: the recipe.
 You can...

 - View recipes and mark your favorites.
 - Create new recipes or edit existing ones.